higgn/pimo-popup-notes/pimo/README.md

 ---------------------------

 - Ctrl+S saves manually.
 The green save dot in the title bar briefly pulses when the app successfully saves.
-- The Settings modal is now a compact square card and includes fields for credits/donate.
+- The Settings modal currently displays static About/credits info (author: higgn).
+If you fork the repo you can update those strings in `index.html`.
 - When dragging images from a browser that provides HTML, the app parses `<img src>` and fetches remote images when necessary.

 Publishing checklist